4.13 — Const variables and symbolic constants

 int const sidesInSquare { 4 }; // "east const" style, okay but not preferred

-Although C++ will accept const either before or after the type, it’s much more common to use const before the type because it better follows standard English language convention where modifiers come before the object being modified (e.g. a “a green ball”, not a “a ball green”).
+Although C++ will accept the const qualifier either before or after the type, it’s much more common to use const before the type because it better follows standard English language convention where modifiers come before the object being modified (e.g. a “a green ball”, not a “a ball green”).

 As an aside…